jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 title: "tokens too cheap to meter"
 date: 2026-09-16
 draft: true
-description: "the price of tokens is going to *zero* in the next decade"
+description: "tokens are going to be as cheap as electricity within the decade"
 taxonomies:
  tags: [llms, economics]
 #  computer-of-the-future: ["0"]